lightning/bolts/04-onion-routing.md

     2. data:
        * [`2`:`len`]
        * [`len`:`channel_update`]
-  - if the `cltv_expiry` is unreasonably far, its also possible report an error:
+  - if the `cltv_expiry` is unreasonably far in the future, its also possible to report an error:
     1. type: 21 (`expiry_too_far`)
   - if the channel is disabled, the current channel setting for the outgoing channel are reported: